Linear95/Linear95/README.md

 -->

-😄 I am Pengyu Cheng, an enthusiast in machine learning and NLP.
+😄 I am Pengyu Cheng, an researcher in machine learning and NLP.
+Here are some facts about me:
-- I am a senior researcher at Tencent AI Lab.
+- I am currently working at [Tencent AI Lab](https://ai.tencent.com/ailab/en/index).
-- My NLP research interests focus on **text generation**, **dialogue system**, and **interpretable** language understanding.
+- My NLP research interests focus on **dialogue system**, **text generation**, and **interpretable** language understanding.
 - I also have broad interests in probabilistic machine learning methods.
 - I received my Ph.D. degree from [Duke University](https://ece.duke.edu/) in 2021, advised by Dr. [Lawrence Carin](http://people.ee.duke.edu/~lcarin/).
 - I graduated with my B.S. degree from the Department of Mathematical Sciences at [Tsinghua University](https://www.math.tsinghua.edu.cn/) in 2017.